New Finland: Education

-After these one room school houses were closed, students would be bussed into the larger urban communities of Rocanville, Wapella or Whitewood for their education.
+After these one room school houses were closed, students would be bussed into the larger urban communities of Rocanville, Wapella, or Whitewood for their education.

 Arts and culture

 The community established a lending library early in its pioneering days.
 "Suomalainen uskoo sanan voimaan" is a Finnish proverb which translated means that a Finn believes in the power of the word.
 The Finnish valued literacy and initiated the building of both school and library to encourage education.

 Many pioneers after building their distinctive Finnish log houses with the square corner finishing architecture would erect a sauna, steam sauna or a savu, smoke sauna.
 Vihtas, or switches were employed to open up the pores.
 "Jos ei sauna ja viina ja terva auta niin se tauti on kuolemaksi"; "If sauna, liquor and tar salve won't make you well, death is imminent."
 The sauna was valued for cleanliness and became a weekly gathering with men bathing together, then women, then children.
-Food was brought, and a generally good time was held by all.

 Another custom which was adopted in the New Finland district was to establish a "temperance society" as was popular with many Finnish settlements.
 With the outlawing of alcohol, the community would prosper on the new frontier which presented challenges of its own without the problems of drunkenness.

-The New Finland district does celebrate St. John's Day with their annual Juhannus - Celebration of Summer.
+The New Finland district does celebrate St. John's Day with their annual Juhannus — Celebration of Summer.
 As part of the festivities a traditional bonfire, kokko, may be lit.
 This picnic and community gathering is held on the Saturday nearest to June 24 each year.
 Two particularly large celebrations were in 1988, the communities' centennial year, and another 1993, the centennial year of the St. John's Finnish Synod Evangelical Lutheran Church.
 In this way descendants of the original Finnish homesteaders who remain in the New Finland district still retain some aspects of their Finnish ethno-cultural heritage.
 The hall built in the community supported regular, theatrical performances and sports events.
 Music was supplied by accordion and mouth organ.